 - 1. Determine the appropriate position to set the furnace in order to connect to the existing supply and return ductwork. - 2.
-For side return installations on upflow models, remove the insulation around the opening in the blower compartment. - 3.
-The side panels of the upflow furnace include locating notches that are used as guides for cutting an opening for return air, refer to Figure 10 and the outline drawing on page 4 for duct connection dimensions for various furnaces.
+For side return installations on upflow models, remove the insulation around the opening in the blower compartment.

-- 4. If a 3/4" flange is to be used for attaching the air inlet duct, add to cut where indicated by dashed lines in Figure 11.
+- 3. The side panels on upflow furnaces include locating notches which may be used as guides for cutting an opening for return air.
+Refer to Figure 11 and the outline drawing on page 5 for duct connection dimensions for various furnaces. - 4.
+If a 3/4" flange is to be used for attaching the air inlet duct, add to cut where indicated by dashed lines in Figure 11.
 Cut corners diagonally and bend outward to form flange. - 5.
 If flanges are not required, and a filter frame is installed, cut along knockout guidelines. - 6.
 Upflow Furnaces: Use the optional filter rack on either side or on the bottom if the filter is to be used within the furnace cabinet.